petercunha/gatsby-starter-antd/README.md

   Gatsby Ant Design starter
 </h1>

-Kick off your project with this default boilerplate.
-This barebones starter ships with the main Gatsby configuration files you might need.
+Kick off your project with this awesome Ant Design UI boilerplate.
+This starter ships with the main Gatsby configuration files you might need, along with built in support for the excellent Ant Design React library.

-_Have another more specific idea?
-You may want to check out our vibrant collection of [official and community-created starters](https://next.gatsbyjs.org/docs/gatsby-starters/)._
+_Want a different boilerplate?
+You may want to check out the [official and community-created starters](https://next.gatsbyjs.org/docs/gatsby-starters/)._

 ## 🚀 Quick start